-May 25th 2018 will see the EU General Data Protection Regulation (GDPR) come into effect.
-Businesses who handle and process customer data in any way, shape or form will have to be compliant with these regulations or face hefty non-compliance fines.
+May 25th, 2018 will see the EU General Data Protection Regulation (GDPR) come into effect.
+Businesses that handle and process customer data in any way, shape, or form will have to be compliant with these regulations or face hefty non-compliance fines.
 Even though this only comes into effect in 2018, retrospective data is also included so it is likely that most businesses will have some changes to make and work to undertake to maintain their compliance.
-To educate the marketing professionals, managing directors and web executives etc. in the business place; this blog explains the GDPR in more detail and includes tips and methods on how to comply with it and avoid your business facing fines.
+To educate the marketing professionals, managing directors, and web executives, etc. in the business place; this blog explains the GDPR in more detail and includes tips and methods on how to comply with it and avoid your business facing fines.

 What is the GDPR?

-In their own words:“The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.”
+In their own words: “The EU General Data Protection Regulation (GDPR) replaces the Data Protection Directive 95/46/EC and was designed to harmonize data privacy laws across Europe, to protect and empower all EU citizens data privacy and to reshape the way organizations across the region approach data privacy.”
 For EU member states, the GDPR will replace all existing legislation regarding data processing and data protection.
 That means that from 25th May 2018, the GDPR will be the single representative legislation for these affairs – any older legislation will become null and void and outdated.
-It affects many aspects of customer data such as collection, retention, transferal and removal/erasure.
-As such, it has far reaching impact into any business who holds any form of customer data.
+It affects many aspects of customer data such as collection, retention, transferal, and removal/erasure.
+As such, it has a far-reaching impact on any business that holds any form of customer data.

 What does the GDPR mean for my business?

-• Third parties who use and process customer data on behalf of a business must also be made aware of the GDPR and be compliant of same.
+- Third parties who use and process customer data on behalf of a business must also be made aware of the GDPR and be compliant with the same.

 Why is the GDPR coming into effect?

-The GDPR has been drafted and debated since 2012, was passed in 2016 and will come into effect in 2018.
-As the use of the internet, apps and mobile and desktop devices has remained prevalent over these years, it is of little surprise to see this coming into effect next year.
-If you think of how often credit/debit card details are used when shopping online, how many names, addresses and phone numbers are entered for delivery details and even how we can bank and pay our bills online; there is a vast amount of sensitive data held in cyberspace.
+The GDPR has been drafted and debated since 2012, was passed in 2016, and will come into effect in 2018.
+As the use of the internet, apps, and mobile and desktop devices have remained prevalent over these years, it is of little surprise to see this coming into effect next year.
+If you think of how often credit/debit card details are used when shopping online, how many names, addresses, and phone numbers are entered for delivery details, and even how we can bank and pay our bills online; there is a vast amount of sensitive data held in cyberspace.
 The GDPR is coming into effect to act as comprehensive protective legislation for this data.

 What will happen if my business is not compliant?